mindis/snowplow.github.com/_posts/2013-01-09-from-etl-to-enrichment.md

 <a name="scalding"><h2>Moving to Cascading / Scalding: how we plan to rearchitect the ETL process</h2></a>

-We intend to replace the current Hive-based ETL process with one based on the Scala library that runs on top of [Cascading] [cascading], known as [Scalding] [scalding].
+We intend to replace the current Hive-based ETL process with one based on the Scala library that runs on top of [Cascading] [cascading], known as [Scalding] [scalding-repo].

 Cascading is an application framework specifically designed to build robust data pipelines using Hadoop.
 We intend to use it to build the pipeline [sketched above] [pipeline].